Grandpa1001/Donly-Stylus/README.md

-# Donly - Sustainable Fashion Crowdfunding Platform
+# Donly - Charity Marketplace platform

 A decentralized crowdfunding platform built on Arbitrum Stylus using Rust, focused on sustainable fashion and responsible liquidation of end-of-season collections.